 Is This Your First Disney Vacation?

 If this is your first Disney trip, try not to put too much weight on all the decisions you’re about to make.
 In fact, our BEST recommendation for any first-time visitor to Walt Disney World is don’t try to fit it all in.
 Speaking from experience, it’s easy to push yourself into breakdown mode if you’re trying to “do all the things”.
 Especially if you believe that this is your one and only Disney World vacation.
 This is one of our Top 12 Disney Mistakes to Avoid.
 Treating this vacation like it will be your only Disney Vacation ( even if you have no idea where any future money, or time, is coming from) will compromise not only your planning efforts but also your mindset throughout your vacation.

 Walt Disney World Basics

 In addition to those big things, they also include the ESPN Wide World of Sports, 4 Golf Courses, and annual festivals, parties, and runDisney events.
-A key part of how to plan a Walt Disney World vacation is to decide what things you’re exciting things to do.
+A key part of how to plan a Walt Disney World vacation is to decide what things you WANT to do.
 Why are you going?
 What are you most interested to see, do, eat and ride?
 Will you visit every park?
 Or just want to see Cinderella’s Castle at Magic Kingdom?
-Check out our Walt Disney World Checklist for 2022, so you can pick and choose BEFORE you start figuring out all the rest of your vacation details.
+Check out our Walt Disney World Checklist so you can pick and choose BEFORE you start figuring out all the rest of your vacation details.